 Roscoe Jones, Jr.

-Roscoe Jones, Jr. is a counsel in the Washington, D.C. office of Gibson Dunn & Crutcher LLP where he brings helps clients navigate complex public policy matters and congressional and internal investigations.
+Roscoe Jones, Jr. is a counsel and co-chair of the Public Policy Practice Group at Gibson Dunn & Crutcher LLP, where he helps clients navigate complex public policy matters and congressional investigations.

-He is a visiting lecturer in law at Yale Law School and intermittent lecturer at the University of Michigan Law School.
-He taught at the Harvard Kennedy School, Georgetown Law Center, George Washington University Law School, University of Washington Law School, and Evans School of Public Policy & Governance.
+He clerked on the U.S. Court of Appeals for the Fifth Circuit for Judge Carl E. Stewart and U.S. District Court of Maryland for Judge Alexander Williams, Jr. He teaches at the Yale Law School and University of Michigan Law School and previously taught at the Harvard Kennedy School, Georgetown University Law Center, George Washington University Law School, and University of Washington Law and Evans Schools.
 A Stennis Fellow, Wasserstein Fellow, and Murnaghan Fellow, he has been published in the ACS’s Harvard Law & Policy Review.
-He is a member of the Aspen Institute’s Society of Fellows.